Lori Yates: Nashville - Can’t Stop the Girl

 She later signed with Virgin Music Canada and released her second album Breaking Point in 1994, a collection of roots, rock and soul.
 Rick Danko (The Band) and Jim Cuddy (Blue Rodeo) appeared as guest vocalists.
+Rick Danko (...described Lori Yates as having “that desperate Canadian sound“).
 She later toured with Blue Rodeo, Jann Arden, Colin James and Faith Hill.
+"Breaking Point showcased her stylistic versatility and deserved a better commercial fate."

+During this time period, she also contributed vocals to numerous songs for the gothic-oriented sci-fi television show Forever Knight, eight of which later appeared on the series' two soundtrack volumes.

+Untogether

 In 1996, Yates released her second Virgin Music Canada album Untogether, a complete musical departure into melodic trip-hop with Toronto's Opium Concepts.
 The album was recorded at Metalworks Studios in Mississauga, Ontario.

-During this time period, she also contributed vocals to numerous songs for the gothic-oriented sci-fi television show Forever Knight, eight of which later appeared on the series' two soundtrack volumes.